Navigating New Territory: Getting Started in Crypto Art as a Traditional Artist

 Crypto art, or crypto media, describes the digital or digitized artwork and media tokenized on the blockchain, a decentralized technology that, according to builtin.com, “records the provenance of a digital asset.”

-It’s where cryptocurrencies live, like Bitcoin — the most widely recognized form of cryptocurrency — and Ethereum, the cryptocurrency that allows for artists to “mint” or “tokenize” an artwork and assign it an eternal value.
+It’s where cryptocurrencies live, like Bitcoin — the most widely recognized form of cryptocurrency — and Ether, the cryptocurrency that allows for artists to “mint” or “tokenize” an artwork and assign it an eternal value.

 (Note: Artwork isn’t the only thing that you can mint.
 Crypto creators have created NFTs out of video snippets, poetry, novels, Tweets, selfies, and whatever else you might consider a form of media that has inherent value.
 Which is everything, depending on who you ask.)